matias-ceau/scripts/docs/scripts/command_prompt.sh.md

 ### Dependencies

-- `shell_history_info.sh`: A script that fetches and displays the command history.
+- `shell_history_info.sh`: A script to retrieve the shell command history.
-- `improved-fzfmenu.sh`: A script for enhanced fuzzy finding capabilities using `fzf`.
+- `improved-fzfmenu.sh`: An enhanced version of fzf for navigating options with improved features.
+- `fzf`: A command-line fuzzy finder for filtering through a list of items.

 ### Description

-The `command_prompt.sh` script is designed to provide a streamlined way to launch commands from your shell history.
-It utilizes `fzf`, a powerful command-line fuzzy finder, to present a list of previously executed commands.
-The script is constructed using a series of functions that work together seamlessly:
+The `command_prompt.sh` script is designed to streamline the process of launching commands from your shell history.
+By leveraging the capabilities of `fzf`, which provides a fuzzy search interface, users can quickly access previously executed commands without having to type them out fully.

+The script operates in the following way:

-1. **get_cmd**: This function calls `shell_history_info.sh` to list command history.
-It uses `cut` to extract the second field from the output, which is expected to be the command itself.
+1. **Get Command History**: It invokes the `shell_history_info.sh` script to list the command history, extracting the second field (typically the command itself).
+The command output is then piped for further processing.

-2. **fzf_cmd**: This function invokes `improved-fzfmenu.sh` to display the command options.
-The flags `--tac` and `--ansi` enhance the usability by formatting the output and allowing for ANSI colors.

-After defining these functions, the script combines them to pipe the output from `get_cmd` into `fzf_cmd`, which then allows the user to select a command from their history to execute.
+2. **Fuzzy Search**: The extracted commands are passed to `improved-fzfmenu.sh`, where users can interactively select a command from their history using fuzzy matching.
+The parameters `--tac` and `--ansi` ensure that the list is displayed in inverse order and retains ANSI color formatting, respectively.

+This combination makes it much easier to find and execute past commands, enhancing workflow efficiency.

 ### Usage

-To use the script, you need to ensure that the necessary dependencies are installed and executable.
-Then, simply run the script from your terminal:
+To run the script, simply execute it in your terminal:

 ```bash
 bash /home/matias/.scripts/command_prompt.sh
 ```

-This will launch the fuzzy finder where you can begin typing to filter through your command history.
-Once you find the desired command, you can select it, and the command will be executed in your shell.
+Once executed, the script will display an interactive fzf menu populated with your recent commands.
+Use the arrow keys to navigate and press `Enter` to execute the selected command.

+You can also map this script to a keybinding in your window manager (Qtile) for quicker access, enhancing your productivity further.

 ---

 > [!TIP]
-> Consider adding a feature to allow users to customize the number of previous commands fetched from history.
-This could enhance usability, especially for those who frequently run a large number of commands.
-Additionally, implementing error handling for cases where the dependencies are missing might improve the script's robustness.
+> Consider adding error handling to check if the required dependencies (`shell_history_info.sh` and `improved-fzfmenu.sh`) are installed and executable.
+Handling cases where no command history is available could improve the user experience.
+You may also want to implement a feature to allow users to define their own fzf options for customization.